 What is Tinnitus?

 Tinnitus affects around 1 in 5 adults and is found in much higher rates among seniors.
-Tinnitus is often the symptom of another condition, such as age-related hearing loss or noise induced hearing loss.
+Tinnitus causes are often the symptoms of other conditions, such as age-related hearing loss or noise induced hearing loss.
 Tinnitus can also be caused by a build-up of earwax, an ear injury or infection, or a problem with the circulatory system.
 Generally, tinnitus is caused by cell damage, either in the ear or in the auditory nerves and pathways in your brain.

 Tinnitus creates the experience of sound when there are no external noises present.
 This means that you’ll hear a sound that no one else can hear, and it’s all just in your head.
 This phantom noise is often described as a ringing, buzzing, whistling, hissing, clicking, or roaring sound, but the experience of tinnitus is different for every person.
 It can be a high-pitched sound or a low rumbling, and it can sound like it’s coming from one or both ears.
 It can be present all the time or may come and go at random.